 The GEL’s systems play an important role in achieving quality, consistency and efficiency across all our brands user interfaces.
 We’re constantly building and refining these systems to cater for the ever changing digital brand landscape.

-deliver with GEL
+deliver using GEL

 Being customer-centric is a given.
 But there is another set of considerations around brand and design integrity that needs to be integrated as well.
 This list should help you and your project take an approach that achieves the consistency and quality expected from our solutions.
-More about delivering with GEL
+More about delivering using GEL

 The underlying methodology that we use when creating Customer Centred Design experiences.
 It outlines the three key phases of design and the activities and techniques that can be used in each phase to help us inform and refine our experience design solutions.
 Download CCD methodology